apiscopo/tedata/README.md

 - "tooltips" takes the data values frm the tooltips which show up as the cursor is dragged across the chart.
 This method may end up with holes in your data if there are many datapoints in the series.
 - "mixed" uses a combination of the two approaches and scrapes all of the data-points from the tooltips in multiple runs.
 This method should yield the highest accuracy.

-The best approach will depend on your requirements. "path" is the fastest yet is not as accurate as the other methods. "tooltips" is quite fast yet can have holes while "mixed"is the highest accuracy yet slowest method.
-However, some data series on Trading Economics display only a date but no value in each tooltip.
+The best approach will depend on your requirements. "path" is fastest yet is not as accurate as the other methods. "tooltips" is quite fast yet can have holes (NaNs) in the series, while "mixed" is the highest accuracy yet slowest method.
+However, some data series on Trading Economics display only a date but no value in the tooltips.
 For these, only path will work.

 ![Static plot](docs/aus_biz_conf.PNG)
 **Above:** Chart with data from the 3 scraping methods displayed.
 You can see how the path method yields slightly different data, while mixed & tooltips have yielded an identical series for this example.
 The tooltips trace cannot be seen as it is under the mixed trace.